realpython/materials/folium-web-maps/README.md

 ## Usage

-You can recreate [the HTML file](footprint.html) by running [`footprint.py`](footprint.py) from within your virtual environment.
+You can re-create [the HTML file](footprint.html) by running [`footprint.py`](footprint.py) from within your virtual environment.

-You can modify the code to make it work with your own data set.
+You can modify the code to make it work with your own dataset.

-Additionally, you can take a look at how Jupyter renders `folium` maps directly inside of a notebook by looking at [`footprint.ipynb`](footprint.ipynb).
+Additionally, you can take a look at how Jupyter renders Folium maps directly inside of a notebook by checking out [`footprint.ipynb`](footprint.ipynb).

 ## About the Author